r4nx/proxybot/README.md

 > Remove the group *(pay attention to parameter - it is index that showed by `/groups` command)*

 **/switchgroup <group_index>**
-> Select group to send messages from users (users receive messages from all groups regardless of this option)
+> Select group to send messages from users (users receive messages from all groups regardless of this option).
+Use `/switchgroup none` to reset current group

 **/users**
 > List of all users